Vanvitelli-Robotics/uclv-rh8d-force-control/README/README_slipping_avoidance.md

 - **sensor_state_callback**:
   - Processes the current force sensor data when the node is activated, calculates force deviations from the initial state, and publishes the adjusted forces.
+  - Publishes the difference between the x and y components of the forces on the `difference_topic`.

 - **initialize_vectors**:
   - Initializes the `data_vec` and `ids_vec` vectors with values from the service request.